 Accident insurance is an easy and affordable way to protect your family from significant financial costs of care after an accident.
-There are a couple of ways these plans can be set up, but the simplest approach reimburses you up to a certain amount for medical care related to any kind of accident.

 Who might be a good fit for an accident insurance plan?
 See if any of these describe you:

 - You have a high deductible on your health insurance policy.
 Lots of people supplement their health plan with an accident plan that can help meet the deductible.

-You can get $5,000 in accident coverage for your whole family for about $45 per month.
-There are other options available, including plans with benefits of $2,000, $7500, or $10,000.
+You can get $5,000 in accident coverage for less than $20/month, or cover your whole family for about $45 per month.
+There are other options available, including plans with benefits of $2,000, $7,500, or $10,000.

+See prices and enroll when you’re ready.
 There are no contracts and you can cancel at anytime.